 We have set a further target to achieve female representation in the top 10% (based on fixed remuneration) of 38% at the end of 2023.

-With that in mind, GPT’s Gender Diversity Strategy consists of a range of measures designed to:
+Our Gender Diversity Strategy consists of a range of measures designed to:

-- Attract and recruit qualified female candidates;
+- Attract and recruit female talent;

 - Support property sector level initiatives to increase gender diversity;